SPARC-FAIR-Codeathon/aqua/Documentation/NotifyMe.md

 The current setting is scheduling emails to be sent daily at 2 AM EDT

- 4. The request are saved in a SQLite database. the description of the database tables is available in [NotifyMe_Database.pdf](./NotifyMe_Database.pdf)
+ 4. The request are saved in a SQLite database. the description of the database tables has come in [How it works](## How it works).

  5. A sample analytics visualization can run through [NotifyMe_analytics_visual.ipynb](https://nbviewer.jupyter.org/github/lrasmy/aqua/blob/main/NotifyMe/NotifyMe_analytics_visual.ipynb)